pbogdan03/pbogdan03.github.io/_posts/2014-12-17-CSS-Skew-Axonometric.md

 ---
 layout: post
-title: CSS3 Skew Transform - Making an Axonometric View
+title: CSS Skew Transform - Making an Axonometric View
 author: Bogdan
 excerpt: So yeah, skewing is a bit useless in my opinion, except....
 ---